-Prerequisites: BIOL 2010, BIOL 2020, MATH 1001, MICR 1000, MICR 1011L, NURS 1000, NURS 1050, NURS 1061L,
+Prerequisites: BIOL 2020, MATH 1001, NURS 1050, NURS 1061L, NURS 1300, NURS 1311L, NURS 1315P

 NURS 2625P Simulation and Practice of Nursing Interventions with the Mother and Newborn 1.5 semester credits In this course, students will demonstrate competencies in the direct care of mother and newborn by applying the nursing process.
 They will also apply the necessary nursing skills to assist the mother and newborn to adapt to the psychological and physiological changes produced during the different pregnancy stages and the newborn's development phases.
 Students will perform their clinical practice in simulated laboratories and different healthcare settings.
-This course includes the use of a simulator.